Lixie-Labs/emotiscope-site/app_tour.md

 Neutral Mode does nothing, but it does nothing *really well*.
 For occasions where you want a beautiful light bar that *doesn't* react to sound, Neutral Mode allows you to customize the colors without listening to music.

+# room **calibration**

+Emotiscope can adapt to different acoustic environments by sampling the background noise.
+With no music playing, hit the Remove Background Noise button and one second later Emotiscope will stop responding to ambient stimuli like air conditioners or urban traffic.

+# the **screensaver**

+When no audio is heard for a short while, Emotiscope will gently daydream a 4-colored pattern while it awaits new tunes.
+You can disable this in the Top Menu if you'd like.

+# the **top menu**

+Up in the top menu, you'll get to the deeper settings and data about Emotiscope.

+## Screensaver

+You can toggle whether or not Emotiscope daydreams between songs

+## Temporal Dithering

+If you find you're sensitive to the high-speed (200-400Hz) color switching Emotiscope uses to draw smoother gradients, you can disable it.
+This reduces color reproduction from approximately 12-bit color to 8-bit.

 > You found the page I haven't finished yet today!
 >
 > Congratulations, stay tuned!